tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

     a per-RB basis, an eNB might transmit on a subset only of all the available RBs, hence interfering with other eNBs only on those RBs where it is trasmitting.
-    Note that this requirement rules out the adoption of a system lever simulation approach, which evaluates resource allocation only at the granularity of call/bearer establishment.
+    Note that this requirement rules out the adoption of a system level simulation approach, which evaluates resource allocation only at the granularity of call/bearer establishment.
  #.
 The simulator should scale up to tens of eNBs and hundreds of User